servy-win/servy-win.github.io/README.md

 ## Features

+* Clean, simple UI
-- Run any executable as a Windows service
+* Run any executable as a Windows service
-- Easy-to-use WPF interface
-- Supports:
-  - Service name & description
-  - Startup type (Automatic (default), Manual, Disabled)
-  - Process Priority (Idle, Below Normal, Normal (default), Above Normal, High, Real Time (use with caution))
-  - Custom working directory & parameters
+* Set service name, description, startup type, priority, working directory, and parameters
-  - stdout/stderr redirection to files with size-based rotation
+* Redirect stdout/stderr to log files with automatic size-based rotation
-  - Improved process management by handling orphaned/zombie processes and ensuring resource cleanup
+* Prevent orphaned/zombie processes with improved lifecycle management and ensuring resource cleanup
-  - Health monitoring and automatic service recovery
+* Health checks and automatic service recovery
+* Monitor and manage services in real-time
+* Compatible with Windows 7–11 x64 and Windows Server editions

 ## How It Works